 ITK Engineering: Intelligent E-Fleet Management

-ITK Engineering and PTV have jointly developed a solution that combines the strengths of both partners - e-fleet management and route optimization.
+ITK Engineering and PTV have jointly developed a solution that combines the strengths of both partners - e-fleet management and route optimisation.

 WAVES: Sustainability Management Platform

-PTV Group contributes technology and know-how in route planning and optimization.
+PTV Group contributes technology and know-how in route planning and optimisation.